ryanbnl/smart-trust-network-gateway/README.md

 If something goes wrong, the best place to look is in the logging.

 Docker users can read the logs by copying them to their machine; use `docker ps` to get the ID of the running containers and `docker cp [CONTAINER_ID]:/logs/dgcg.log .` to copy the log file to the current directory.

 #### Send requests

 DGC Gateway does not do any mTLS termination.
 To simulate the LoadBalancer on your local deployment you have to send HTTP requests to the gateway and set two HTTP-Headers:

-X-SSL-Client-SHA256: Containing the SHA-256 Hash of the AUTHENTICATION certificate (thumbprint from dgc ta command output)
+`X-SSL-Client-SHA256`: Containing the SHA-256 Hash of the AUTHENTICATION certificate (thumbprint from `dgc ta` command output).
-X-SSL-Client-DN: Containing the Distinguish Name (Subject) of the AUTHENTICATION certificate.
-(Must only contain Country Property, e.g. C=EU)
+`X-SSL-Client-DN`: Containing the Distinguish Name (Subject) of the AUTHENTICATION certificate (must only contain Country Property, e.g. `C=EU`).

 #### Coverting the certificate/private key into PKCS12

 Windows users may wish to convert their certificate/private keys into a PKCS12 package so that it can be imported into the machine's certificate store.
 Thankfully that is pretty simple using openssl.

 For example to convert the test authentication certificate created earlier: